johnbeve/PHI-696/Project 4/SPARQL-JV.md

 SELECT ?subject
 WHERE {
       ?subject ro:has_role ?PresidentialRole ;
-      ?PresidentialRole ontopol:authority_in ontopol:UnitedStates.
+      ?PresidentialRole ontopol:authority_in ontopol:UnitedStates .
+      ORDER BY ASC(?PresidentialRole)
     }
 ```

 **Problem 7-2.**
 - List all of the furniture by name that has been recalled for reason of "Child Safety".
 In this RDF model, all furniture has an active safety status of "Approved" or "Recalled" (they do not have a null value).
+Display by name in alphabetical order.
 Guidance for variables is as follows:
 - *furnont* classes, relations, and properties:
 	- furniture : type
 	- commonName : string value